Christians translate three Greek words as "Hell."

 Lamentations 3:56 I called on your name, O LORD, from the depths of the pit;

 So, what is better?
 Descended to the dead or to hell?
-First Peter references (1 Peter 4:6 and 1 Peter 3:16-20) suggest "dead" but I like the idea of hell because the word in the creed means "lowest of low."
+First Peter references (1 Peter 4:6 and 1 Peter 3:16-20) suggest "dead," or place of the dead.
+I prefer hell because the word in the creed means "lowest of low."
 By using "hell" we capture the emotional suffering of Christ Jesus, in that he had been emotionally to hell, namely, feeling abandoned by God.